dahnielson/parcel-plugin-workbox/README.md

 ## Usage

-When you build resources with Parcel, the plugin will generate a service worker `sw.js` that you can register in your web page:travi
+When you build resources with Parcel, the plugin will generate a service worker `sw.js` that you can register in your web page:

 ```html
 <script>